Types of Car Scratches Explained: Clear Coat, Paint, and Deep Damage Guide

 Primer scratch

 If you ask, do car scratches rust?
-A straightforward answer is it depends on the type of scratch.
+A straightforward answer is that it depends on the type of scratch.
 For instance, a clear coat scratch will not lead to rust.
 Conversely, primer scratch will cause rusting and other issues if you fail to fix it on time.
 It can be expensive for an auto repair shop to fix it.

 Wheel scratch